 After it’s initial release, Midway altered the title of Gaplus to the confusing Galaga 3, hoping the name recognition of the previous hit game would help sales and earnings.
 This move forever confused the lineage of the series, as Galpus was really Galaxian 3 or perhaps Galaga 2.

 Seemingly in an attempt to further confuse arcade patrons, Galaga ’88 came out in 1987.
 While named for the year, some thought the number to be of other significance, even when renamed Galaga ’90 for a home release and later back to Galaga ’88 for later home collection reissues.

-Even so, it was a favorite of mine.
+Even so, it was a favorite classic video game of mine.
 And after a much long and determined quest, we finally have obtained a Gaplus for our classic arcade lineup.
 So now I can play anytime I want to and on free play too! #throwbackthursday